Quantum-Chemistry-Group-BNU/FCIDUMP_FeS_EMO/README.md

 # FCIDUMP file for iron-sulfur clusters in the entanglement-minmized orbitals

 The active space is the same as before defined by localized molecular orbitals (LMO) [see below], but the basis functions are entanglement-minmized orbitals obtained with a randomized orbital optimization using spin-adapted matrix product states with bond dimension D=100 in Z. Li, Phys.
 Rev. Lett.
 135, 210601 (2025).
-The corresponding energies can be found in the Supplemental Meterial in this paper.
+The corresponding energies can be found in the Supplemental Meterial in this paper, where the core energies are also provided.

 Previous FCIDUMP in the LMO basis: